Shreyansh-Simform/trainee_backend/README.md

 You can now use the API to interact with the database!

+5. Set the credentials in .env file :-

+mv .env.template .env
+Edit credentials.

-5. Start the Node server
+6. Start the Node server

 node server.js